astrapi69/mystic-crypt/README.md

 ## Key features:

- * Chain multiply encryptors for securely encrypting your data
+ * chain multiply encryptors for securely encrypting your data
+ * encryption and decryption strings with character set
- * Encryption and decryption of single files
+ * encryption and decryption of single files
- * Sign requests for your google maps urls
+ * sign requests for your google maps urls
- * Hex encryption and decryption
+ * hex encryption and decryption
- * Encryption with PublicKey and decryption with PrivateKey objects that was generated with openssl or java
+ * encryption with PublicKey and decryption with PrivateKey objects that was generated with openssl or java
- * Encryption and decryption from .pem, .der files that was generated with openssl
+ * encryption and decryption from .pem, .der files that was generated with openssl
- * Obfuscate text with specified map
+ * obfuscate text with specified map
- * Decorate crypt objects with decorators
+ * decorate crypt objects with decorators
- * Brute-force processing for crack passwords
+ * brute-force processing for crack passwords
- * Wordlist processing for crack passwords
+ * wordlist processing for crack passwords
- * Hash byte arrays, strings such as passwords
+ * hash byte arrays, strings such as passwords
- * Simple encode and decode of string objects with relocation
+ * simple encode and decode of string objects with relocation
- * Resolve the TrustManagers and KeyManagers from keystore files
+ * resolve the TrustManagers and KeyManagers from keystore files

 Encryption and decryption processes are always executed in the backround so it is a black box for the user.
 If you want to see this library in action you can download this [gui client](https://github.com/astrapi69/mystic-crypt-ui) and see some features